linkml/linkml/docs/howtos/ontologies-as-values.md

 In fact this is quite straightforward - ontology classes (typically formalized in OWL) and classes in LinkML are not the same thing, despite the name "class".
-And instances in LinkML and instances in realist OBO ontologies are not the same thing.
+And instances in LinkML and instances in "realist" OBO ontologies are not the same thing.

-So long as we realize this, there isn't any issue.
-Again, this is usually quite straightforward for data modelers coming from a traditional data modeling background, but some people coming from an ontology background might get tripped up.

 ## Ontology class hierarchies and LinkML class hierarchies need not be mirrored